umbobabo/ds-best-coding-practices/MONITORING_LOGGING.md

 It is recommended that standard, open-source libraries should be implemented on a language level for use across the Economist digital platforms.
 Based on the programming language and framework, a standard library can be used or a custom one can be developed.
 These libraries should be relatively plug and play, align to the standards above, and reduce code replication.

+Many logging libraries offer Opportunistic Logging, and this is generally recommended if available.
+Opportunistic Logging stores all logs related to an event in memory for a set period of time and if an error occurs, sends all logs from the events that happened before the error.
+This gives engineers more insight into the steps that occurred to trigger the error without cluttering logs with a full history for every event.
+An example of this approach can be found in the [PHP Monolog library](https://symfony.com/doc/current/logging.html#handlers-that-modify-log-entries).

 In the case of third-party tools and systems that do not allow implementation of standard logging libraries, a logging aggregation tool should be developed as an intermediary between the service and the centralized log parsing system.